QubesOS/qubes-doc/introduction/faq.md

 The workaround is to manually decrypt and mount the drive:

-1. attach usb device to qube - it should be attached as /dev/xvdi or similar.
+1. Attach usb device to qube - it should be attached as `/dev/xvdi` or similar.
-2. sudo cryptsetup open /dev/xvdi bk --type luks
+2. `sudo cryptsetup open /dev/xvdi bk --type luks`
-3. sudo cryptsetup status /dev/mapper/bk [Shows useful status]
+3. `sudo cryptsetup status /dev/mapper/bk` (Shows useful status info.)
-4. sudo mount /dev/mapper/bk /mnt
+4. `sudo mount /dev/mapper/bk /mnt`

 The decrypted device is now available at `/mnt` - when you have finished using it unmount and close the drive.

-1. sudo umount /mnt
+1. `sudo umount /mnt`
-2. sudo cryptsetup close bk --type luks
+2. `sudo cryptsetup close bk --type luks`
-3. remove usb from qube
+3. Remove usb from qube.

 ### Windows Update is stuck.